Cover photo by Corrie du Toit.

 Habitat

 The Blue Emperor inhabits a very wide range of habitat types and can be found virtually anywhere in South Africa.
-Anax imperator is a highly adaptable and successful species and will breed opportunistically at virtually any fresh water habitat, including cement reservoirs.
-It is most often seen near water and it has a preference for still habitats with plentiful water plants such as dams, ponds, marshes and pans.
-The Blue Emperor is also regularly encountered far from water, even in very arid regions like the karoo and the Kalahari.
-This species is able to quickly colonise seasonal wetlands after rain.
+Anax imperator is a highly adaptable and successful species and will breed opportunistically at virtually any freshwater habitat, including cement reservoirs.
+It is most often seen near water and it has a preference for still habitats with plentiful water plants such as dams, ponds, marshes, pans, and slow-moving river stretches.
+The Blue Emperor is also regularly encountered far from water, even in very arid regions like the Karoo and the Kalahari.
+The Blue Emperor can quickly colonise seasonal wetlands after rain.

 Behaviour

-This species is a powerful and fast flyer and spends most of its time on the wing.
-At water males tend to pick a general flight path that they follow back and forth, deviating only to chase down prey or a rival male.
-Females are most often seen when they visit the water to lay their eggs, otherwise they are inconspicuous.
-When at rest all Anax species hang vertically.
-They may be active at dusk on humid evenings, and regularly join mixed species feeding swarms at this time.
+The Blue Emperor is a powerful and fast flyer and spends most of its time on the wing.
+At water, males tend to pick a general flight path that they follow back and forth, deviating only to chase down prey or a rival male.
+Females are most often seen when they visit the water to lay their eggs; otherwise, they are inconspicuous.
+When at rest, all Anax species hang vertically.
+The Blue Emperor is frequently active at dusk on humid evenings and regularly joins mixed-species feeding swarms at this time.

 Status and Conservation